programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 6.      row['properties']['count'] = 'No police killings reported'
 ```

-- Line 1 creates a dataframe from `map_df` and sets its index to the `FIPS` code.
+- Line 1 creates a DataFrame from `map_df` and sets its index to the `FIPS` code.
 This is important because the GeoJSON data includes `FIPS` information.
-The code therefore uses it to find corresponding data in the `map_df` dataframe.
+The code therefore uses it to find corresponding data in the `map_df` DataFrame.

 - Line 2 iterates over the GeoJSON data, examining the data for each county.